 Especially worth mentioning about OHMSS is the music.
 The official theme is Louis Armstrong’s final recording, the bittersweet We Have All The Time In The World, written by John Barry, and a new instrumental Barry-penned theme is added to the host of great music associated with Bond, a great up-tempo action-style piece that made periodic appearances in successive movies.
-I wish they still used it in the films:
+I wish they still used it on the regular in the films.

 Other random thoughts: